 - Profiling the path of development and transformation of people as they travel toward greater awarenes and appreciation of the natural world.

 - Discuss the pitfalls and walls that mentors face in working towards a greater connection between individuals, community, and Nature.

 - Creating safe environments for students to grow, experiment, and make mistakes

 - Immerse yourself in core routines for increasing your awareness and the awareness of your students.
 This is vital when mentoring youth.

 - Enjoy a learning community of people dedicated to learning about, teaching about, and honoring the earth.

 Wilderness Awareness School is pleased to offer clock hours for interested Art of Mentoring participants through the Puget Sound Educational Service District.
-50 clock hours are available for this weeklong class.
-You must inform us of your intent prior to the course – a form will be provided with your letter of confirmation.
+39 clock hours are available for this weeklong class.
+You must inform us of your intent prior to the course as part of online registration.

 Clock hours details:

 Individuals will receive clock hour materials during the class.
 Payments for clock hours are to be made at the end of the class by check, Visa or Mastercard.
 Fees for clock hours are $2.00 per clock hour, (therefore the cost is $100 for 50 clock hours at Art of Mentoring).